linode/docs/docs/guides/security/firewalls/network-firewalls-vs-application-firewalls/index.md

 ## The Evolution of Firewalls

 Firewalls have matured over time from simple packet filters to sophisticated cloud-based multilayer, multifunction security services.
 The earliest firewalls were standalone devices that inspected each incoming packet and made forwarding decisions based on network or transport-layer criteria.
 Newer firewalls provide "statefulness", the capacity to track connections rather than individual packets.
 This prevents entire classes of attacks, such as those that inject out-of-sequence TCP datagrams into an existing connection.

 Today, there are three new types of firewalls, with considerable overlap between them:

-- **Next-Generation Firewalls (NGFWs)** add some form of application-layer filtering and other security functions such as virtual private networking, antivirus and anti-malware controls, and intrusion detection/prevention systems.
+- **Next-Generation Firewalls (NGFWs)** add some form of application-layer filtering and other security functions such as virtual private networking, antivirus/anti-malware controls, and/or intrusion detection/prevention systems.

 - **Web Application Firewalls (WAFs)** offer very granular control over application behavior, especially for web-based applications.
 Many WAFs use deep-packet inspection (DPI) and other techniques to peer into user traffic.